buildbot/buildbot/master/docs/manual/concepts.rst

  - the set of :class:`SourceStamp`\s (see above) that specify the version of the source tree to build and/or test.

-A :class:`BuildRequest` may be merged with another :class:`BuildRequest` if they represent the same version of the source code and the same builder.
+Two build requests representing the same version of the source code and the same builder may be merged.
 The user may configure additional restrictions for determining mergeability of build requests.

-.. _Builder:
+.. _Concepts-Builder:

 .. _Concepts-Build-Factories: